-There is no established criterion for the extent of a Master Thesis in terms of page numbers (assuming 11 or 12-point font, normal page margins, and 1,5-2-line line spacing).
+There is no established criterion for the extent of an internship Thesis in terms of page numbers.
 What is critical is the content, not extent.
-A highly mathematical thesis could be less than 20 pages long, as mathematical formulas often do not occupy that much space.

-Every Master Thesis should be of publication quality, meaning that a thesis cannot contain any mistakes of language, form or intellectual content.
-Moreover, the best theses may be awarded.

-During the publication process, confidentiality issues will be respected, and some cases may be rendered anonymous.
-The copyright to the work will belong to the author.
+Usually, though, an internship Thesis in Finance tends to range between 20 and 40 pages, including the cover sheet, tables of contents, and full references.

-Following the Master Thesis guidelines, the thesis should be distributed to the professor responsible for the grading of the thesis and the supervision.
+Every Internship Thesis should be of publication quality, meaning that the company or financial institution, within which the work got elaborated, could use the document and give it to its clients.
+You clearly understand that a thesis containing mistakes of language, form or intellectual content could not be distributed.
+Following the internship guidelines, the thesis should be distributed to the professor responsible for the grading of the thesis and the supervision, to the expert and obviously to the company where the internship took place.
+In all cases, the thesis should follow the outline discussed below.
 The copyright to the work will belong to the author in any case.
-The students are to add the following disclaimer on the first page of the Master Thesis: "The work is the responsability of the author, in no way does it engage the responsibility of the University, nor of the supervising Professor".
+The students are to add the following disclaimer on the first page of the Master internship thesis: "The work is the responsability of the author, in no way does it engage the responsability of the University, nor of the supervising Professor".
+In case of a professional or commercial use, the University rules apply.
+During the internship the usual confidentiality rules apply (see article 321 and 162 of the swiss law).

-EXAMPLE MASTER THESIS
+EXAMPLE INTERNSHIP THESIS

-Please find below a template which has to be observed with regard to the presentation of your master thesis.
+Please find below a template which has to be observed with regad to the presentation of your internship thesis.